Information for parents and carers

 Students may need to learn remotely if they are sent home from the Academy to self-isolate, or if there is a full lockdown.

 The following information is a brief summary of how your child will learn at home.
-More detail is included in the school’s Remote Learning Policy.
+More detail is included in the Academy’s Remote Learning Policy.

 The remote curriculum: what is taught to students at home